Hydro Thunder Hurricane: Development and marketing

 Hydro Thunder Hurricane was developed using a combination of proprietary and third-party tools.
 3D models were created in Maya.
 Co-founder and Lead Programmer Ralf Knoesel created a plugin which integrated with Maya that allowed artists to see what the boat would look like in-game.
 The engine was built from the ground up, and unitizes FMOD for sound and Bullet Physics Library as part of the game's physics system.
 Level construction and placement of props was done in BarracudaEditor, the team's level design tool.
 During the development process Vector Unit maintained a PC build of the game which allowed artists and other team members to test their assets in-game without moving to an Xbox 360 Debug Kit.
 A team of seven people worked to create the game; two programmers, four artists, and one sound designer.
 The game took fourteen months from initial prototype to final build to complete.

 Vector Unit had contemplated simply porting the original Hydro Thunder to the Xbox 360, as they had been given the source code to the original game.
 They felt that given they would have to update all of the assets and that they had already built the water system, the decision was made to continue building the title from the ground up.
 The original source code was used for reference, and the Vector Unit "played the heck out of the original game to refresh our memories".
 The boats and environments were redesigned, taking cues from the original, but accommodating the new physics system and updated graphics engine.
 The developers contemplated things such as boat customization and user-generated tracks, but "ultimately we felt that it was more important to present an accessible, hand-crafted experience that players can just jump into and have fun with".
 Besides for Xbox 360, Vector also announced the game to be available for Windows 8 via Microsoft's Windows Store when the operating system is released.
 It joins other ports of popular Xbox 360 Xbox Live Arcade titles such as Ms. Splosion Man, Toy Soldiers and Ilomilo.

 Updates and downloadable content

-A patch was released on September 9, 2010 to fix issues in the game.
-Players can no longer use collision glitches with the world geometry to find ways to cheat on the game's leaderboards.
-Additionally the patch adds an audible beep to players who sit idle in multiplayer lobbies, prompting them to set their status to "ready".
-The patch also decreases the amount of time to wait on players who do not finish multiplayer races.
-Vector Unit later removed glitched times from the game's leaderboards in November.
 When asked about the possibility of a PlayStation 3 port of the game, the company stated: "People ask us this all the time, and unfortunately the answer is no. Microsoft Studios licensed the game from Warner, and as you can imagine Microsoft is not generally all that gung-ho about making games for the PlayStation".